jean553/c-data-structures/README.md

 For example, let's considere a list of 1 million items (10^6).
-Let's considere that the computer that has to find one item in this list is able to make one comparision process in 10^-5 seconds.
+Let's considere that the computer that has to find one item in this list is able to make one comparison process in 10^-5 seconds.
 The computer has to compare the searched value with every value of the list.
 It would take 10 seconds maximum to find the result.
 The binary search tree is a solution to this "long time search" problem.